nopSolutions/nopCommerce/src/packages/EPPlus.4.0.5/lib/readme.txt

 * Calculates all formulas in a workbook, a worksheet or in a specified range
 * 100+ functions implemented
 * Access via Calculate methods on Workbook, Worksheet and Range objects.
-* Add custom/missing Excel functions via Workbook.FormulaParserManager.
+* Add custom/missing Excel functions via Workbook.
+FormulaParserManager.
 * Samples added to the EPPlusSamples project.

 The formula parser does not support Array Formulas